Azure/azure-cli/doc/configuring_your_machine.md

 ## Configuring your IDE
 #### Visual Studio (Windows only)
-1. Both VS 2015 and 2017 support Python development, but VS 2015 is more relible, particular on the intellisense and "Test Explorer".
-VS 2019's Python support is being actively improved, and we will recommend it here once the evalution result is promising.
+1. Both VS 2015 and 2017 support Python development, but VS 2015 is more reliable, particular on the intellisense and "Test Explorer".
+VS 2019's Python support is being actively improved, and we will recommend it here once the evaluation result is promising.
 2. Steps to setup VS 2015:

    - You can install VS 2015 from https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2015-family
    - Click menu "View->Other Windows->Python Environment" and create a new one by pointing to a local installed Python like 3.7.0.
    - Click menu "File->New Project", and in the dialog select "Python->From Existing Python Code".
 This will create a project from your local clone.
    - Go through the wizard
-   - Once the project gets populated in the solution explorer, for better IDE performance, exlude folders not interested such as "bin", "build_scripts", "doc", etc. For ther same performance reason, under \<root\>\src\azure-cli\azure\cli\command_modules exlude all unrelated command modules.
+   - Once the project gets populated in the solution explorer, for better IDE performance, exclude folders not interested such as "bin", "build_scripts", "doc", etc. For the same performance reason, under \<root\>\src\azure-cli\azure\cli\command_modules exclude all unrelated command modules.
    - In solution explorer, right click "Python Environments", and invoke "Add Virtual Environment".
    - Save the new project and solution.
    - Back to the command prompt, activate the virtual environment by running "env\scripts\activate".